Livermorium: Naming

 Using Mendeleev's nomenclature for unnamed and undiscovered elements, livermorium is sometimes called eka-polonium.
 In 1979 IUPAC recommended that the placeholder systematic element name ununhexium (Uuh) be used until the discovery of the element was confirmed and a name was decided.
 Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations were mostly ignored among scientists in the field, who called it "element 116", with the symbol of E116, (116), or even simply 116.

 According to IUPAC recommendations, the discoverer or discoverers of a new element have the right to suggest a name.
 The discovery of livermorium was recognized by the Joint Working Party (JWP) of IUPAC on 1 June 2011, along with that of flerovium.
 According to the vice-director of JINR, the Dubna team originally wanted to name element 116 moscovium, after the Moscow Oblast in which Dubna is located, but it was later decided to use this name for element 115 instead.
 The name livermorium and the symbol Lv were adopted on May 23, 2012.
 The name recognises the Lawrence Livermore National Laboratory, within the city of Livermore, California, US, which collaborated with JINR on the discovery.
 The city in turn is named after the American rancher Robert Livermore, a naturalized Mexican citizen of English birth.
 The naming ceremony for flerovium and livermorium was held in Moscow on October 24, 2012.

+Other routes of synthesis

+The synthesis of livermorium in fusion reactions using projectiles heavier than 48Ca has been explored in preparation for synthesis attempts of the yet-undiscovered element 120, as such reactions would necessarily utilize heavier projectiles.
+In 2023, the reaction between 238U and 54Cr was studied at the JINR's Superheavy Element Factory in Dubna; one atom of the new isotope 288Lv was reported.
+More detailed analysis of this reaction was published in 2025, by which time another atom had been reported.
+Similarly, in 2024, a team at the Lawrence Berkeley National Laboratory reported the synthesis of two atoms of 290Lv in the reaction between 244Pu and 50Ti.
+This result was described as "truly groundbreaking" by RIKEN director Hiromitsu Haba, whose team plans to search for element 119.
+The team at JINR studied the reaction between 242Pu and 50Ti in 2024 as a follow-up to the 238U+54Cr, obtaining additional decay data for 288Lv and its decay products (two new chains) and discovering the new isotope 289Lv (three chains).